Porsche Macan Electric review

 If the Macan Electric struggles in any one area, it’s ride comfort – specifically at lower speeds and around town.
 There are precious few ways to circumnavigate an electric SUV’s essential raised ride height and hefty kerb weight, other than to fit slightly stiffer suspension.
 This firm setup is something that can cause the Macan Electric to fidget over rough surfaces and clunk through deeper potholes.

-Both the cars we tried were on adaptive air suspension (a £2,167 option on the 4), but the smaller 20-inch wheels offered a noticeable improvement – especially in an urban environment.
+The cars we tried had adaptive air suspension (optional on the entry-level, 4, and 4S trims; std on GTS and above), but the smaller 20-inch wheels offered a noticeable improvement – especially in an urban environment.
 Both versions (4 and Turbo) felt more pliant and tied down on the motorway or over faster, more undulating roads.

 Performance, 0-60mph acceleration and top speed